poolshark-protocol/docs/docs/intro/index.md

 ## Core Concepts

-At the most basic level, the main focus of the DCEX protocol is to group common execution into bulk tasks, while being cost and time efficient.
+At the most basic level, the main focus of the DCEX protocol is to group common DeFi executions into bulk tasks, while being cost and time efficient.
 While this is not a new solution to an old problem, it does utilize a different core design than that in current production or being talked about in main-stream crypto news.
 Let’s talk about a few solutions that we have seen or that have been proposed as an alternative then finally the new solution (DCEX)

 ### Solution A
 By utilizing a sub-chain such as arweave as a storage layer since gas costs are much cheaper in sub-chains compared to ETH mainnet, these solutions work by using decentralized services and chains to store the data, but the scalability can be questioned since they are still relying on cost of gas of the sub-chain to not succeed the price people are willing to pay.
 The sub-chains try to offset this problem by modeling new and interesting gas models (Needs more research).